elliotolds/elliotolds.github.io/index.md

 I'm also working on [using prediction markets to improve institutional decision making](institutionaldecisionmaking).

-A while back I created a [wiki](https://bitcoindebates.miraheze.org) about popular debates in the Bitcoin world, though it's now a bit out of date.

 You can find me at:
 - [Twitter](https://twitter.com/elliot_olds)
 - [Medium](https://medium.com/@elliotolds)